The Barbados Open Water Festival -

 Happy hour drinks are usually 50% of the standard price, but at Port St. Charles it was still expensive!

 Then there are 2 days of races, both in Carlisle Bay.

-On Sunday November 10 there are 3 race distances to choose from.
-The shortest is the 3.3km, and this is the race we have entered.
+On Sunday November 10 there were 3 race distances to choose from.
+The shortest is the 3.3km, and this is the race we entered.
 The medium distance is 5km, and there is also a 10km race.
 The 10km race starts at 7.00am, and the 3.3km and 5km races start at 9.00am, but you have to be there before 8.20am latest for the race briefing.

 The map below shows the route for the 1.5km race.
 It starts at the right-hand end, and swimmers make their way along the beach past 3 buoys, up to a 4th buoy where they turn, leaving the buoy on their right hand side.
 Then the course returns, slightly further out in the bay, back to the start/finish line.

 The 3.3km race uses the same course, but needs to find an additional 300 meters.
 The race organizers do this by adding one more buoy 75m further on before the turnaround.
 This is near the jetty of the Radisson Resort hotel.
 One lap of this adjusted course now measures 1.65km, and so 2 laps gives 3.3km.

 An additional lap (making 3 laps) covers a total of 4.95km, with an additional 5 meters at the finish to give the 5km race distance.

 The 10km race involved 6 laps of this slightly longer course.